michael-huber2772/personal_instruction_guide/Data/Data_Overview.md

 * Qualitative Data

 # Types of Data and How to Handle it (Ref 1)
+Many of these data types may overlap or be the same thing with similar names.
+I am just adding the information here as I study.

 1. Big Data (data that will not practically fit into a relational database)
 2. Structured, unstructured, semi-structured data